If you love brunch as much as us, you’re definitely in the right place

 What about: With a wide-ranging menu and hearty, wholesome fare, it is no wonder the one-Michelin-starred Garibaldi is one of the city’s most well-known Italian restaurants.
 There’s minimal movement in this cosy restaurant, instead, you’ll sit and be served.

-Waking up early on the weekends will not be a chore when you know there’s a grand festive spread at Garibaldi.
-With an assortment of fresh pasta, antipasti, seafood & meat, start with the Fresh Burrata Cheese with San Marzano Tomatoes & Basil (a must-try) and Wagyu Beef Carpaccio with Mustard Dressing & Parmigiano Cheese before digging into mains like Linguine with Crab Meat Sauce and Roasted Turkey.
-Don’t stop there when Christmas pastries are also served.
+Waking up early on the weekends will not be a chore when you know there’s a grand spread awaiting you at Garibaldi.
+With an assortment of fresh pasta, antipasti, seafood & meat, start with the Fresh Burrata Cheese with San Marzano Tomatoes & Basil (a must-try) and Wagyu Meatballs in Pizzaiola Sauce before digging into mains like Mascarpone Cheese Tortellini and Linguine with Prawns.
+Don’t stop there when there’s a selection of mini sweet delicacies.

 Robb tip: This is one of the rare restaurants on the list that offer Champagne brunch on both Saturdays and Sundays.

-Top up S$30++ for free-flow prosecco or S$80++ for free-flow champagne, alongside beer and house wines
+Top up S$40++ for free-flow prosecco or S$90++ for free-flow champagne, alongside beer and house wines

 36 Purvis Street